MineAnyBuild/MineAnyBuild/README.md

 # Running codes
-(We will supplement the following content based on the subsequent code releases in two weeks.)
+(We will supplement the following content based on the subsequent code releases.)
+(**Sorry for the delay due to some final exams.
+We'll make up this part as soon as possible.**)
 ## Evaluation

 ### Executable Spatial Plan Generation, Creativity and Spatial Understanding tasks